ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

 automatically
-by taking as parameters the dimensions of the grid, core count, etc. For example, to place MPI tasks in row-major order on a Cartesian grid of size $(4, 4, 4)$, using 32 tasks per node on Cori:
+by taking as parameters the dimensions of the grid, core count, etc. For example, to place MPI tasks in row-major order on a Cartesian grid of size $(4, 4, 4)$, using 32 tasks per node:

 ::

-    cori$ module load perftools-base
+    module load perftools-base
-    cori$ grid_order -R -c 32 -g 4,4,4
+    grid_order -R -c 32 -g 4,4,4

     # grid_order -R -Z -c 32 -g 4,4,4
     # Region 3: 0,0,1 (0..63)
     0,1,2,3,16,17,18,19,32,33,34,35,48,49,50,51,4,5,6,7,20,21,22,23,36,37,38,39,52,53,54,55
     8,9,10,11,24,25,26,27,40,41,42,43,56,57,58,59,12,13,14,15,28,29,30,31,44,45,46,47,60,61,62,63

 One can then save this output to a file called ``MPICH_RANK_ORDER`` and then set ``MPICH_RANK_REORDER_METHOD=3`` before running the job, which tells Cray MPI to read the ``MPICH_RANK_ORDER`` file to set the MPI task placement.
-For more information, please see the man page ``man grid_order`` (available when the ``perftools-base`` module is loaded) on
+For more information, please see the man page ``man grid_order`` (available when the ``perftools-base`` module is loaded).

-Cori.
+..
+TODO: GOT TO HERE

 Hugepages
 ~~~~~~~~~